kavinddd/datarockie_projects/README.md

 # Projects in DataRockie Bootcamp
+Hi there!
-These are the collection of my favourite projects/homeworks I have done in bootcamp for past 4 months.
+These are the collection of my favourite projects/homeworks I have done in datarockie bootcamp for a past 4 months.